-We all know that to run a successful business, department or team requires consistent achievement across several disciplines.
+We all know that running a successful business, department, or team requires consistent achievement across several disciplines.

-Most of us ‘play favourites’ in this way, usually without noticing that’s what we do.
+Most of us ‘play favourites’ in this way, usually without noticing what we do.

-To find out if you play favourites, make a list of the outstanding issues in each aspect of your work.
-If you have a good balance across all your responsibilities, you will have roughly the same number of outstanding issues under each heading.
+If you have a good balance across all your responsibilities, you will have roughly the same outstanding issues under each heading.

 My prediction is that those are the areas of management you feel least comfortable handling.